-Group Vaccine on Day 0 Vaccine on Day 3 Vaccine on Day 7 Vaccine on Day 10 Vaccine on Day 14 Vaccine on Day 56 Vaccine Day 168 1 1/20 Full Dose 1/13 Full Dose 1/8 Full Dose 1⁄4 Full Dose 1⁄2 Full Dose Full Dose 1 1/20 Full Dose 1/13 Full Dose 1/8 Full Dose 1⁄4 Full Dose 1⁄2 Full Dose Full Dose 3 Full Dose Full Dose available if you are unable to use the electronic diary.
+Group Vaccine on Day 0 Vaccine on Day 3 Vaccine on Day 7 Vaccine on Day 10 Vaccine on Day 14 Vaccine on Day 56 Vaccine Day 168 1 1/20 Full Dose 1/13 Full Dose 1/8 Full Dose 1/4 Full Dose 1⁄2 Full Dose Full Dose 2 1/20 Full Dose 1/13 Full Dose 1/8 Full Dose 1⁄4 Full Dose 1⁄2 Full Dose Full Dose 3 Full Dose Full Dose

+Each vaccination will be given into the muscle of the same upper arm.
+You can choose which arm you have vaccinated.
+We will ask you to wait in clinic for 30 minutes after each vaccination to check there are no immediate problems.
+We will also show you how to use the electronic diary.
+A paper diary will be available if you are unable to use the electronic diary.
 We will ask you to record your symptoms and measure any redness at the injection site following vaccination.
 For this, you will be given a thermometer and tape measure to take away.
 For participants in Groups 1 and 2, you will be asked to complete the electronic diary from the day of the first vaccination until 7 days after the 5th vaccination (i.e. from Day 0 until approximately Day 21).
 You will also be asked to complete an electronic diary for 7 days from the date of your 6th vaccination (on Day 56 or Day 168).
 For participants in Group 3, you will be asked to complete an electronic diary for 7 days following your 1st and 2nd vaccinations.
 We will also give you a phone number for the emergency study doctor, who can be contacted 24 hours a day, in case of any concerns.